 Let’s take a look at some examples of segmentation strategies that you can use in your affiliate recruitment campaigns.

 4 Segmentation Strategies to Boost your Affiliate Marketing Program

 If you have followed our instructions above, you should have some clearly defined user personas that fit into segments of your target market.
 Let’s imagine that you sell sporting products and that you have identified three segments by age: Child Segment, Teen Segment, ‘Adult Segment; here you’re employing demographic segmentation.

 To recruit the correct affiliate for each segment, you will need to tailor your offers and content to reflect their audience’s interests.
 For the Child Segment, you might wish to recruit publishers from parent and mum bloggers who review children’s toys, for example.
-Whereas for your Teen and Adult Segments, influencers from the adventure sports sector are your target.
+Whereas for your Teen and Adult Segments, influencers and players from the adventure sports sector or casinos are your target.